Hdreese56/Engineering_4_Notebook/README.md

 This assignment served as intro to bash.
 WE were to blink to LEDs ten times using bash.
 ### Reflection
 This was a refreshing assignment as we use something new, BASH.
 USing bash was kinda wierd at first but one of my fellow classmates Graham lenert has two links in his repo that help to guide you through the process.
 Running the code was easy.
 This assignment didn't take long because it used the same wiring for the last two assignments.
 I'm not a big fan of the gpio pins, I think they are overly complicated.
+## Hello Flask
+### Description
+This assignment setup IC2.
+### Reflection
+I took a break from I2C to do this.
+This assignment was a breeze and added a sick feature to my arsenal.
+I wonder what the other applications of this could be.
+This assignment also featured the best directions thus far.
+Thx Dr. Shields.